libamlakbirhanu/tour/README.md

 # Natours application

-A tour booking app made with modern javascript technologies (nodejs, expressjs, mongodb)
+A tour booking app made with modern javascript technologies (nodejs, expressjs, mongodb).

+# All the technologies used in the project:
+Node.js
+Express.js
+MongoDB
+Pug
+css

 # Screen shots:
 ![Screenshot (198)](https://user-images.githubusercontent.com/60085915/116712543-a0c38700-a9dc-11eb-9772-343d02c3e996.png)